-- (iv) following completion of an electricity statement of opportunities (ESOO), reporting to the AER on how AEMO has followed the Interim FBPG in developing the reliability forecast. - (e) Transparency will be delivered through: - (i) published and consulted on methodologies (see Section 3.2); and - (ii) openness around inputs and assumptions, including how data is sourced, cut-off times, management of confidential information (see Section 3.3) and mechanism for release of data, including processed results (see Section 3.5.2). - (f) Engagement will be delivered through formal and informal information-gathering and consultative processes before, during, and after the reliability forecast process using different forms and levels of engagement (see sections 2 and 3.3.2).
+- (ii) openness around inputs and assumptions, including how data is sourced, cut-off times, management of confidential information (see Section 3.3) and mechanisms for the release of data, including processed results (see Section 3.5.2). - (f) Engagement will be delivered through formal and informal information-gathering and consultative processes before, during, and after the reliability forecast process using different forms and levels of engagement (see sections 2 and 3.3.2).